samcus/figma-plugin-copy-and-rasterize/README.md

 # Figma Copy & Rasterize Plugin
-A Figma plugin that allows users to quickly rasterize a high-res copy of a Figma frame/component/node.
+A Figma plugin that allows users to quickly rasterize a high-res copy of a Figma group, frame, component, or node.

 ## Installation & Setup Instructions